|

 face of the Sun compresses 2 hours and 50 minutes into seventeen 1

-shows exactly what we'll be able to see of the Venus Transit.
+showing exactly what we'll be able to see of the Venus Transit.

-The Altitude and Azimuth, along with the date and time (24 hour
+The Altitude and Azimuth along with the date and time (24 hour

 format ie 18:00 = 6:00PM, 19:00 = 7:00PM, etc) are shown and updated